Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__09_23.mp3"></audio>

-1 |
+1:
-A | Would you like to come to a party at my house?
+A:  Would you like to come to a party at my house?
-B | Yes, I’d love to.
+B:  Yes, I’d love to.
 Thanks!
 When is it?
-A | It’s on Friday at 8.00.
+A:  It’s on Friday at 8.00.
-B | Great!
+B:  Great!
 See you there.

-2 |
+2:
-A | Would you like to come to a party on
+A:  Would you like to come to a party on
 Saturday?
-B | Sorry, I can’t.
+B:  Sorry, I can’t.
 I’m busy on Saturday night.